johndistasio/protoform/README.md

 $ cauldron [arguments] [template parameters]
 ```

-Here, `template` is the path to the desired Go template.
 By default, Cauldron will print the rendered template to standard out.

 ### Arguments